AcaAac/STAR-eX/README.md

 The **Pre-Post-Test** scene is similar to **Warm-Up Right**, but you can press **1, 2, 3, 4, or 5** to choose more challenging sequences.

 #### P_Condition (Passive Mirror)
 The **P_Condition** scene is inspired by **Mirror Therapy**, where the manipulator has no input, and you can press **Backspace** to continue without sending data.
 This condition focuses on rehabilitation and refining hand movements with no active control.
+However, if you press **Enter**, the **Active Mirror (AM) Mode** will activate, where the movements of the teacher's hand will be mirrored by the student's hand.
+In this mode, the manipulator will move the right hand accordingly to mirror the movements of the teacher's hand, creating a real-time interaction for both rehabilitation and motor control training.

+This behavior is also verified in **Warm-Up Left**: You can press **Backspace** and simply play the piano sequence via the Leap Motion Controller, or press **Enter** to activate the **STAR-eX RMT Mode** and use the **AM Condition** Arduino code in conjunction with Unity's functionality to mirror the teacher's hand movements.

 #### K_Condition (Kinaesthetic)
 The **K_Condition** scene does **not** require the Leap Motion Controller.
 However, you must upload the **K Condition code** to the Arduino.
 In this scene, you should keep your hand as inert as possible, allowing the manipulator to move your fingers for you.
 This condition is inspired by **Robotic Therapy**, where the robot does everything for you, and you provide no input.